Linux Graphics Debugger

-Use Linux Graphics Debugger to attach to your graphics application and monitor key software and hardware performance metrics, such as "frames per second".
-The performance dashboard will help you ensure that you're taking full advantage of the hardware by gauging the rendering performance and reporting "GPU utilization".
+Use Linux Graphics Debugger to attach to your graphics application and monitor key software and hardware performance metrics.
+The Performance Dashboard will help you ensure that you're taking full advantage of the hardware by reporting the rendering performance across the GPU.

-The frame debugger grabs a rendered frame from your application for further analysis and debugging.
+The Frame Debugger grabs a rendered frame from your application for further analysis and debugging.
 Powerful tools, such as the Frame Scrubber and the Event List allow you to navigate the massive amounts of data generated by your application.
-Other views, such as the resource viewer, allow you to explore your application and examine assets, while the API inspector provides a view into the internals of your application.
+Other views, such as the Resources View, allow you to explore your application and examine assets, while the API Inspector provides a view into the internals of your application.

 The Frame Profiler uses hardware performance monitors to measure unit utilization and throughput, reporting the performance limiters for the rendered frame.
 The high level overview shows where shader cycles are spent and memory bandwidth utilization.
-Additional tools provide more granular details.
+Additional features provide more granular details.
 For example, you can group similar rendering commands based on common state, providing maximum bang for your buck on optimization effort.

-With Linux Graphics Debugger, you can edit and recompile graphics shader source code on the fly, allowing you to experiment with modifications to your shader source for both performance and debugging.
+With Linux Graphics Debugger, you can edit and recompile shader source code on the fly, allowing you to experiment with modifications to your shader source for both performance and debugging.
 These modifications can easily be toggled or updated to compare rendering or performance results in conjunction with directed tests.

 Minimum supported Operating Systems for Linux Graphics Debugger: